29 Mar Embrace Hardship | March 2019

 “Second, I know that the sun will rise.
 So a cold night becomes a temporary hardship.

-And you know that every hardship is a test of your character.
+And every hardship is a test of your character.

 If you go into the hardship, you can survive.”